finspec/finspec-spec/documentation/schema_def_2.1.md

 ```
 A list of all messages used in the API specification.

-The section can be used to carry up to three types of message - `info` sections, `technical` messages, and `functional` views, where a functional view is a techncial message within a specific business context.
+The section can be used to carry up to three types of message - `info` sections, `technical` messages, and `functional` views, where a functional view is a technical message within a specific business context.

 Field Name | Type | Description
 ---|:---:|---